CLI Reference

 The assembled context, consisting of:

-- All matching rule files
+- All matching rule files (content only, without frontmatter)

 Example output: